< Back to COVID-19 Homepage

 ANMEC student services

-As an ongoing strategy to minimise the risks associated with the COVID-19 pandemic, all ANMEC classes will be delivered via a variety of online and self-directed formats.
-This means no student is to attend face to face classes at ANMEC until advised to the contrary by ANMEC.
+As an ongoing strategy to minimise the risks associated with the COVID-19 pandemic, all ANMEC classes will be delivered via a variety of face to face, online and self-directed formats.
+This means student attendance at face to face classes at ANMEC may change during this period of restrictions and precautions.

 ANMEC learning experiences are not shutting down or ceasing to be delivered, and student progress is a high priority.
 Students, please keep an eye on your ANMEC emails for updates from educators regarding expected attendance times and course requirements.

 ANMFSA office and library